-The physical experiment leading to a counterexample of Conjecture P\ref{conj:physical_conj} involves thus an input state of 8 photons, as the number of photons is given by the size of the $H$ matrix, such that each photon goes through each one of the first 8 modes of a 10-mode interferometer.
-We look at the bunching probability in 2 output modes, since the rank of $H$ is 2, which can be chosen to be the first two output modes given the way we constructed $U$.
-We will see that this bunching probability can gradually increase by applying a suitable perturbation to the internal photon states.
+The optical experiment leading to a counterexample of Conjecture P\ref{conj:physical_conj} involves thus an input state of 8 photons, as the number of photons is given by the size of the matrix $H$, such that each photon enters one of the first 8 modes of a 10-mode interferometer.
+Since the rank of $H$ is 2, we consider the bunching probability of the 8~photons into 2 output modes, which can be chosen to be the first 2 modes given the freedom in how $U$ is constructed.
+We will see that this bunching probability can gradually increase by applying a suitable perturbation to the internal photons' state.

 As demonstrated in Sec.~\ref{sec:second-order boson bunching}, the upper bound on the variation of the bunching probability $\delta P_n$ from Eq.~\eqref{eq:upper_bound} is attained by perturbing the internal wavefunction of indistinguishable photons in a two-dimensional space spanned by two orthogonal states $\{\ket{\phi_0}, \ket{\phi_1}\}$.
-Naturally, we refer to these states as $\ket{\phi_0}\equiv \ket{H}$ and $\ket{\phi_1}\equiv\ket{V}$ since polarization gives a natural two-dimensional degree of freedom of the photon that can be manipulated, for instance, using waveplates.
-However, any two-dimensional subspace of the photon internal states could be used such as a time-bin encoding.
-We define the perturbed internal states as
+Naturally, we refer to these states as $\ket{\phi_0}\equiv \ket{H}$ and $\ket{\phi_1}\equiv\ket{V}$ since polarization provides a natural two-dimensional degree of freedom of the photon that can be manipulated, for instance, using waveplates.
+Of course, any two-dimensional degree of freedom could be used, such as a twin time-bins encoding.
+We consider the initial situation where all photons have an horizontal polarization $\ket{H}$ and define the perturbed internal states as

-with $i\in \{1,.., 8\}$, where $\alpha_i$ are normalization constants.
-Here, ${(v_{\max})}_{i}$ is the $i$th component of the normalized eigenvector corresponding to the largest eigenvector of the $F$ matrix constructed from Drury's counterexample.
-By defining $F'_{ij}= H_{ij} \perm {H(i,j)}$, which is a rescaled version of $F$, we obtain from Eq.~\eqref{eq:maximum_bunching} that the ratio between the bunching probability for the partially distinguishable perturbed states and its counterpart for indistinguishable bosons for small $\epsilon$ is given by
+with $i\in [8]$, where $\alpha_i$ are normalization constants.
+Here, ${(\bm{v}_{\max})}_{i}$ is the $i$th component of the normalized eigenvector corresponding to the largest eigenvalue of the $F$ matrix associated with the $H$ matrix constructed itself from Drury's counterexample (as explained above).
+From Eq.~\eqref{eq:maximum_bunching}, we see that the ratio between the two-mode bunching probability for the slightly distinguishable perturbed state and its counterpart for perfecrtly indistinguishable photons is given by

 where we have neglected terms of $O(\epsilon^4)$.